jonathan-schild/naths_fat_fs/README.md

 | 29 - 32  | ---  | Start cluster of content
 | 33 - 38  | ---  | Length in Bytes
 | 39 - 63  | ---  | Name (padded with \0)

+## The FAT, Directory and the Inode

+The Linux Virtual File System (VFS) is an abstraction layer between the actual File System and userspace.
+The VFS uses Inodes (index-nodes) to work with files, directories and their meta-data.
+The Inode number identifies as file or directory uniquely (per file system).
+To be able to use FUSE to mount this file system we must provide the FUSE Kernel Driver unique Inodes for every directory or file.
+The nearest equivalent to an Inode is a Directory Entry.
+It can be uniquely identified by the cluster and offset in that cluster.